tomelsj/pikassho/README.md

 Sadly it gives the resulting image an transparent half as it sets the width to whole screen.

 The function of the program is that it random generates x amount of colors (4 + up to additional 4 I belive).
-Then it passthe colors to the OpenGL function that generates a texture based on the colors.
+Then it pass the colors to the OpenGL function that generates a texture based on the colors.
 The texture is supposed to be "random".
 It puts colors at random points on the texture and then use the first best color closest.